OssiPesonen/Elixir/README.md

 ### PHP Query Builder

 This is a **zero dependency fork** of the Doctrine DBAL Query Builder 2.7.
+It does not require the **Connection** as a dependency, so no database connection is required or available via this library!
+The only dependencies are on the `dev` side and those only include PHPUnit for testing.

-Basically a version without the **Connection dependency**, so no database connection is required or available via this library!
-This library produces a ready-to-use SQL clause for you with parameters.
+The query builder produces ready-to-use SQL clauses for you with separate parameters to be injected into a connection implementation of your own choosing.

 You can install the package using composer